Santosh766/Prediction-of-CO2-emission-using-linear-regression-model/README.md

-# Simple Linear regression model
+# Prediction of CO2 in gram/Kilometres
 This is a model for the prediction of Carbon dioxide emission by various model specific fuel consumption ratingf and estimated carbon dioxide emissions for new light duty vehicles for retail sale in Canada.

 Following steps is followed to build this model.